mongodb/docs/source/includes/sample_apps/csfle/python/README.md

 To build Python applications, run the following command from the parent of this directory:

-    python build.py --langs python
+    python build.py --project python

-To test your build applications, run the following command from the parent of this directory:
+To test your built applications, run the following command from the parent of this directory:

     python -m unittest test.TestPython